 - Usually flown visual line-of-sight (VLOS) in VMC

-- May require special authorisation and coordination from the
+- May require special authorization and coordination from the

-- competent authority to operate in vicinity of aerodrome
+- competent authority to operate in the vicinity of an aerodrome

-- Mainly operated by people without aviation background
+- Mainly operated by people without an aviation background

-- Generally operated under the following conditions; 120 metres/400 feet daytime VMC, 30 metres from people, 5.5 km from an aerodrome, Outside controlled airspace and Generally less than 25Kgs.
+- Generally operated under the following conditions; 120 metres/400 feet daytime VMC, 30 meters from people, 5.5 km from an aerodrome, Outside controlled airspace, and Generally less than 25Kgs.

 1. Identify the Ministry in Uganda within which the activity falls and write to that particular Ministry seeking a letter of no objection.

-2. Write a letter to the Chief of Defence Forces Uganda seeking for another letter of no objection (Attach previous letter of no objection from the Ministry)
+2. Write a letter to the Chief of Defence Forces Uganda seeking another letter of no objection (Attach the previous letter of no objection from the Ministry)

-4. At the point of entry in Uganda either by air or land, acquire clearance from Uganda Revenue Authority (Customs) for importation of the drone.
-After importation, permission has to be sought from Uganda Civil Aviation Authority to operate the drone in Uganda by writing to the Director of Safety, Security and Economic Regulation on related guidelines.
+4. At the point of entry in Uganda, either by air or land, acquire clearance from the Uganda Revenue Authority (Customs) for the importation of the drone.
+After importation, permission has to be sought from the Uganda Civil Aviation Authority to operate the drone in Uganda by writing to the Director of Safety, Security and Economic Regulation on related guidelines.